Garbage Collector – MIDI Expression and Switching Device

 TRS-Socket of the Garbage Collector 3 and Mini

-The switches of the Garbage Collector 3 can be isolated from GND and disconnected from the expression function.
-That way amplifiers or other external equipment can be switched without the risk of ground loops.
-With that the Garbage Collector 3 is also able to switch up to +-60V.
+The switches can be isolated from GND and disconnected from the expression function.
+That way amplifiers or other external equipment can be connected without the risk of ground loops.
+With the expression function disabled, the Garbage Collectors can switch negative voltages and voltages of up to ±60V.

 LEDs